UncertainMeow/infra-snapshot/IMPLEMENTATION_PLAN.md

 ## Project Overview

 ### What This Is
-An Ansible-based automation system that generates markdown documentation ("baseball cards") of infrastructure at multiple detail levels.
+An Ansible-based automation system that generates markdown documentation (snapshots) of infrastructure at multiple detail levels.
 Eliminates hand-waving when describing infrastructure to AI agents.

 ### Architecture Pattern
 **Two-Phase Pipeline (ETL Model)**